How to Resolve “Quiet Quitting” and Engage Your Employees

 But quiet quitting is really not a new concept.
 For years, we at Inspirus have been promoters of employee engagement — which directly relates to employee satisfaction — as we help organizations combat the growing problem of employee disengagement.

-The ultimate goal: to create a positive employee experience and engage them before they get to the point of quiet quitting — which becomes more of a productivity issue than one of morale.
+The ultimate goal: is to create a positive employee experience and engage them before they get to the point of quiet quitting — which becomes more of a productivity issue than one of morale.

 The Implications of Quiet Quitting